dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 - Above figure is return of gold vs. CPI and Currency vs. CPI.
   - Gold vs. CPI
     - Why does Germany have such a steep increase in gold vs. CPI? after WWI they had high inflation.
 Price of basket of goods goes way up w/r/t while value of gold stays the same.
-So gold becomes more valuable there?
+So gold becomes more valuable there.
     - US and Swiss stay near 100.
-This means they're the most stable w/r/t gold, right?
+This means they're the most stable w/r/t gold.
+No currency devaluations since 1850.
+Currency devaluation increases gold returns w/r/t CPI.
   - Currency vs. CPI
     - US first, then Swiss.
 All major currencies currently devaluing vs. CPI. since 2008 when interest rates were near 0.
     - Real interest rate.
 Higher it is, the better prospect of future economic returns.
+    - Risky to hold interest-earning cash currency late in debt cycles.
+Because inflation will outpace it and reduce your buying power.

 #### Commonalities in devaluations